wyomingCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Divorce is a civil action and shall follow the Wyoming Rule of Civil Procedure.
 At this stage, the plaintiff uses a process server to notify the defendant that a divorce action has begun.
 The process server is the county sheriff, a private process server, or an indifferent party.
 Upon receiving the divorce papers, the defendant shall have the opportunity to respond to the suit with an answer or counterclaim.

-Here, both parties go through discovery, i.e., sharing financial information and other relevant documents or information that will aid their argument.
-Withholding information or hiding assets during a discovery will result in unsavory civil or criminal penalties if found guilty.
+Here, both parties go through discovery, i.e., sharing financial information and other relevant documents or information that may aid their argument.
+Withholding information or hiding assets during a discovery may result in unsavory civil or criminal penalties if found guilty.

 How to File for Divorce in Wyoming without a Lawyer